IAMXID/did-midnight/Midnight_DID_method.md

 Creation of the DID including the private & public key pair is done **off chain** on a device controlled by the holder.
 Within the metadata of the DID document, a **created** property is added.
-Midnight DID can be automatically created without registration for each Cardano address.
+Midnight DID can be automatically created without registration for each Midnight  address.

 ```json
 {